Does Psalm 51:5 teach inherited sin?

 Psalm 51:5, NIV

 Does this verse truly teach inherited sin?
-And how will discovering the answer to this question help me study the rest of the Psalms?
+How will discovering the answer to this question help me study the rest of the Psalms?

-In 2011, a close family member was able to hear me preach for the very first time.
-This was special to me, as she was the first person to have truly taught me to pray when I was a child.
-But I hadn’t seen her for years, and not since I had gotten serious about Bible study.
+In 2011, a close family member was able to hear me preach for her first time.
+This was special to me, as she was the person to have truly taught me to pray when I was a child.
+I hadn’t seen her in years, and not since I had become serious about Bible study.
 After the sermon, she had nice things to say.
 But I could tell something else was on her mind.
 “Well,” she said.
 “I do have a question about the end of the message.”
-She shifted her weight on her other foot while she worked out in her mind how she wanted to ask it.
+She shifted her weight to her other foot while she worked out in her mind how she wanted to ask it.
 Finally, she said, “Why did you invite the audience to be baptized today?
 Weren’t these folks baptized as babies?”

 You see, she was a devout Lutheran, and she had done her best to raise me the same.
 And that’s how I know how much she loved me.
 Just like any good Lutheran family, my family took me to a clergyman when I was a baby and had water placed on my forehead as a mode of what they called baptism.
 The subject of infant baptism is an important one.
-Lord willing, we will cover it biblically on this channel in the future.
-What I want to cover in this lesson is somewhat related to infant baptism, and is what my family member did and said next.
+What I want to cover in this lesson is somewhat related to infant baptism, and it has to do with what my family member did and said next.

 She looked off into the distance, eyes unfocused, and began saying, “Behold, I was shapen in iniquity; and in sin did my mother conceive me.”
 She paused for a moment and then refocused her eyes on me.
 “It’s in the Catechism,” she said with confidence.
 “I’ve known it since I was a little girl.”